sarsamurmu/estree-toolkit/src/docs/scope.md

 ### `crawl()`

 Crawl the tree and create all the scope information.
-Whenever you make a change to the AST (like defining a variable, introducing a new global binding etc.), the `Scope` would not reflect the changes.
+Whenever you make a change to the AST (like defining a new variable, introducing a new global binding etc.), the `Scope` would not reflect the changes.
 You would have to run the `crawl()` function manually in order to update the scope information.
 It's recommended that you run this function on `Scope` associated with the `Program` node.